fahmih678/catat-meter-api/docs/NEXT_STEP_4_COMPLETION_REPORT.md

 - Customer model (for PAM access)
 - ActivityLog (for audit trail)

-MeterRecordService depends on:
+MeterReadingService depends on:
-- MeterRecordRepository
+- MeterReadingRepository
 - Meter model (for statistics)
 - ActivityLog (for audit trail)
 ```